Lovescape

-Lovescape is the nineteenth studio album by the American singer Neil Diamond.
-Released in 1991, it peaked at number 44 on the Billboard 200.
-"Hooked on the Memory of You" was a duet with Kim Carnes, while "Don't Turn Around" was co-written by Diane Warren.
-It is Diamond's last album to credit him with playing guitar until his 2005 album, 12 Songs.
+Lovescape is the nineteenth studio album by American singer Neil Diamond, released in 1991 by Columbia Records.
+The album peaked at number 44 on the US Billboard 200.
+"Hooked on the Memory of You" is a duet with Kim Carnes, while "Don't Turn Around" was written by Albert Hammond and Diane Warren and was originally sung by Tina Turner.
+Lovescape is Diamond's last album to credit him with playing guitar until his 2005 album, 12 Songs.